Demand first — UX second

 To understand the landing page structure, we studied competitors and analyzed the market.
 We managed to create a unique look, ditch humdrum colors, and make it minimalistic.

-All in all, the landing page underwent 2 iterations: we reworked the blog (added labels to simplify the search) and added s’more illustrations that help to attract users’ attention to the most important parts.
-We put aside the hackneyed colors (black, green, and neon) and turned the interface into minimalistic cyberpunk.
+Overall, the landing page underwent 2 iterations: we reworked the blog (added labels to simplify the search) and added s’more illustrations that helped attract users’ attention to the most important parts.
+We put aside the hackneyed colors (black, green, and neon) and turned the interface into a minimalistic cyberpunk.

-While cryptocurrency wallet development on the landing page, our graphic designer changed the cryptocurrency icons.
+While developing the cryptocurrency wallet on the landing page, our graphic designer changed the cryptocurrency icons.
 The client liked the idea, and we moved on to change them in the service too.

 Handing over design to the right people